 The former President of the United States hosted a Holocaust denier.
 A celebrity with twice the number of Twitter followers as Jewish people in the world repeatedly declared his desire to see harm come to Jews.
 Closer to home in Boston, Jews were targeted on the streets.
-Antisemitic incidents rose by 48% between 2020 and 2021 in Massachusetts.
+According to the ADL, antisemitic incidents rose by 41% between 2021 and 2022 in Massachusetts.